balancer/scaffold-balancer-v3/README.md

 > It is key to understand that the script is calling `Router.initialize()` ultimately, and so understanding this function call and its params is crucial.
 See the BalancerV3 monorepo for more info.
 We touch on some of these params below, but the nat spec is also a great resource.

 - Some variables have comments on them to assist, such as the custom pool factory
-- This script uses FakeTestERC20 contracts to instantly mint 1000 of each test token to deployer wallet.
+- This script uses MockToken contracts to instantly mint 1000 of each test token to deployer wallet.
 - The TokenConfig struct is defined within `VaultTypes.sol` in the v3 monorepo.
 It has a few gotchas:
   - `TokenConfig.tokenType` is an enum: `STANDARD` OR `WITH_RATE`
   - `TokenConfig.token` is the token address
   - `TokenConfig.rateProvider` is the rate provider for the respective token.
 Rate Providers are not needed for `STANDARD` tokenTypes.
 These also are not yield bearing.
   - `TokenConfig.payYieldFees` is a flag marking whether yield fees are charged on this token.
 As per BalancerV2, all yield bearing tokens had to have a yieldFee.
 - Salt is typically the name of the respective pool.
 This way deployment of said pool can be the same across other networks too as per typical use of `CREATE2` and `CREATE3`.
 - `exactAmountsIn[]` are subject to the details of TokenConfig, specifically the `tokenType` and `rateProvider`
 - `userData` is for additional (optional) data required for adding initial liquidity.